 Several of the sessions focused recent cases in the U.S. and international patent landscape.
 Some of the cases included:

 - TC Heartland LLC v.
 Kraft Foods Grp.
 Brands LLC, 137 S. Ct.
 1514 (2017): Despite the SCOTUS ruling in TC Heartland, there’s still some confusion related to how the different District courts interpret acts of infringement differently (especially with Hatch-Waxman actions), and foreign corporations and states with multiple judicial districts have additional challenges.
-The crux is that, as per Federal Circuit law (and not Regional Circuit law), the plaintiff bears the burden of proof of establishing proper venue.
+The crux is that, as per Federal Circuit law (and not Regional Circuit law), the plaintiff bears the burden of proof of establishing a proper venue.

 - Actavis v Eli Lilly UKSC 48: Suggesting that this ruling does not expand current infringement analysis in the U.K. under the Doctrine of Equivalents.